COVID-19 pandemic in Andorra: July 2020

 From the 1st to the 12th, total reported cases remained unchanged at 855, but new cases were reported from 13th (3 cases), coinciding with the onset of a second wave in adjacent regions of Spain.
 July 16 marked one month since the last reported death in Andorra.
 A further 67 cases were reported by 31 July, bringing the month end total to 925 or 1.2% of the population.

 August 2020

 New cases were recorded at an average rate of 4 per day during the first half of August, growing to an average of 12 per day during the second half of the month, reaching 989 by mid month and 1176 by the end of August.
 The 53rd death was reported on the 12th.

 September 2020

 New cases were recorded at an average rate of 17.5 per day during the first half of September, and 37.8 per day during the second half.

-On the 21st, the 7-day moving average of new cases per day was 35, exceeding the peak of 34 reached in the first wave on 30 March.
-The 7-day average reached 43 at the end of the month.

 The total number of cases in Andorra's first wave (855 reached on 18 June and unchanged until 12 July), was surpassed by the second wave on 23 September, when the total number of cases reached 1753 - Worldometer - Andorra country page.

 October 2020

 On 12 October, it was announced that Minister of Finance Èric Jover tested positive for COVID-19.
-The 7-day moving average number of daily new cases reached 112 on 27 October, more than 3 times higher than the first wave, while the number of active cases peaked at 1309 on the same day, compared to 504 in the first wave (11 April).
-The total number of cases reached 4756 and the total number of deaths 75 by the end of the month.